MetaMask/SIPs/SIPS/sip-2.md

   - `removeAccount?()` - Removes specific account.
 - Importing
   - `importAccount?()` - Imports an account of supported chain type into the keyring.
 The data is Snap-specific.
 The data format MUST be JSON serializable, and SHOULD be in the same format as the one returned from `exportAccount()`.
-  - `exportAccount?()` - Returns snap-specific data that, on it's own, is enough to recreate that specific account.
+  - `exportAccount?()` - Returns snap-specific data that, on its own, is enough to recreate that specific account.
 The data format MUST be JSON serializable, and SHOULD be the same as one passed to `importAccount()`.

 The snaps SHOULD implement all methods inside a specific group that it wants to support (such as "Creation"), instead of implementing only some methods.
 The wallet MAY disable functionality of a specific group if not all methods inside that group are implemented by the snap.